 The Department of Electrical and Computer Engineering is one of the core engineering programs within the College of Science and Engineering (CSE) at the University of Minnesota.
 The combination of academic departments and research centers within CSE, supported by the resources of a large, comprehensive university, provides our students with unparalleled opportunities for cross-disciplinary research and education.

 We have world renowned faculty engaged in research in seven areas, pushing the frontiers on life-changing and lifesaving devices, and technologies.
 Working closely with them are our graduate students; we have more than 400 graduate students, from 36 different countries.
 On completion of their degree, our students go on to successful careers in industry and academia.
 You will find our alumni pursuing careers in international companies such as Intel, IBM, and Google, with offices located across the country and local companies such as Seagate, Target Corporation, Medtronic, and 3M among several others.

-We require students who are currently in our graduate programs to read through the ECE Graduate Student Handbook closely.
+We require students who are currently in our graduate programs to read through the ECE Graduate Student Handbook closely (sign in required using University email ID).
 Please familiarize yourself with requirements, policies, opportunities, and deadlines as relevant to your specific program: master’s or doctoral.